OwusuBlessing/Cat-vrs-Dog-Classifier/README.md

 # Cat-vrs-Dog-Classifier
 ## Table of Contents
--Overview
+1.Overview
--Technical Aspect
+2.Technical Aspect
--Installation
+3.Installation
--Technology Used
+4.Technology Used